 When to apply

 Applications are accepted for entrance to the Fall semester only.
 For application deadlines, see

 How to apply

 1. Submit the application fee, along with your UFV application for admission form, to the Admissions and Records (A&R) office.
 Application forms are available from any A&R or Student Services office.
-You can also print an application form from our website at www.ufv.ca/ar, or you can apply directly through the internet at www.pas.bc.ca.
+You can also print an application form or apply online at www.ufv.ca/ar/admissions/apply.

 Additional documents required for a complete application: